chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

 ```

 This works, but its a bit clunky.
-Considering the implementation of `PriorityArbiter`, is only 6 lines of Scala, it's not ideal that it takes another 4 lines to use it.
+Considering the implementation of `PriorityArbiter` is only 6 lines of Scala, it's not ideal that it takes another 4 lines to use it.

 ## Generalizing the Arbiter